bennettbuchanan/homer_setup/README.md

 Make sure any duplicate security groups are deleted, and all volumes and instances are removed, if necessary.

+Update the configuration to add any necessary multiple backends.

 Now apply the plan:

 ```